 Described as “bright, erotic and alive” by The New York Times, Aaron David Ross (ADR) is a composer, producer and artist preoccupied with music’s affective potentiality.
-In addition to his work as one half of the critically acclaimed Gatekeeper duo, ADR releases solo recordings, composes music for film, tv and advertising, hosts an array of ongoing collaborations and maintains a practice of live performance and sound installation.
+In addition to his work as one half of the critically acclaimed Gatekeeper duo, ADR releases solo recordings, hosts an array of ongoing collaborations, composes for film, tv and advertising, and maintains a practice of live performance and sound installation.

-Originally from Tucson, Arizona, Aaron received a BM in composition from Columbia before pursuing a MFA in Sound Arts + Music Technology from the School of the Art Institute of Chicago.
+Originally from Tucson, AZ, Aaron received a BM in composition from Columbia before pursuing an MFA in Sound Art & Music Technology from the School of the Art Institute of Chicago.
 He now lives and works in New York City.